realtechsupport/vertical-public-space/README.md

     fetches sentinel2 data from the European Space Agency based on the defined parameter settings.

 Sentinel2_bandoperations.ipynb
-    calculates several important bandoperations, inlcuding NDVI, NDWI, FDI, BSI and NBR, and produces images from those calculations.
+    calculates several important band operations, including NDVI, NDWI, FDI, BSI and NBR, and produces images from those calculations.

 Sentinel_helper.py
     contains all the definitions of all routines called in the Jupyter files.
 ```
-Installation instuctions are included in the Jupyter notebooks.
+Installation instructions are included in the Jupyter notebooks.

 The diagram below shows the satellite imagery process pipeline and some results from the included scripts.